-ISL813: Advance Qur'anic Studies is a one-semester of fourteen credit unit course.
-It is available for Master students as a course in the MA Islamic Studies programme.
-The course is also suitable for anyone who is interested in the study of the Glorious Qur'an as a Holy Book.
+ISL 415: Advanced Studies on the Qur'ān is a one-semester fourteen credit unit course.
+It is available for all final year students as a course in the B.A.
+Islamic Studies programme.
+The course is also suitable for anyone who is interested in the study of the Glorious Qur'ān as holy Book.
 There are no pre-requisites for the course.
-This course guide briefs you on what the course is about, what you are expected to know in each unit, what course materials you will be using and how you can work your way through these materials.
+This course guide briefs you what the course is about, what you are expected to know in each unit, what course materials you will be using and how you can work your way through these materials.
 It also emphasizes the need for tutor-marked assignments.
-Detailed information on tutor-marked assignments is found in a separate file, which will be provided for you in due course.
+Detailed information on tutor-marked assignments is found in the separate file, which will be provided for you in due course.
 There are periodic tutorial classes that are linked to the course.